bolt/docs/source/content.md

 match an email address.
 Always use <code>email</code> to validate an email address. </p>

-You can also make fields that are not required, but that _do_ have a pattern.
+You can also define fields that are not required, but that _do_ have a pattern.
 Doing this, the field can be left blank, but if it _is_ filled, it must match the pattern.
 For example, you could make an optional email-address like this: